Revised: 2014; July 2019; August 2019

 - Each adult borrower is held responsible for all items charged out on his or her card.

 - A parent’s or guardian’s signature is required for a minor (under 18 years old).
 The parent or guardian will be responsible for the appropriateness of materials, including electronic information, and for payment of charges incurred with the card.
-A legal guardian needs to be present with a minor when signing up for minor's card.
-If the legal guardian does not currently a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
+A legal guardian needs to be present with a minor when signing up for the minor's card.
+If the legal guardian does not currently have a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
 Foster children will need the signature of their foster parent.

 - Persons abusing their library privileges will have their library card revoked.

 Educator Cards are available for teachers and homeschooler teachers.
-An Educator Card extends the loan period to six weeks with one renewal of three weeks.
+An Educator Card extends the loan period to six weeks with one renewal of six weeks.
 An Educator Card has a limit of 75 items per card.
 The Educator Card is to be used only for student study materials.

 Loan Periods and Limits

 The loan period is different for various library materials.
 Each material category is also limited to the number of items checked out at one time.
 However, regardless of the limits, a total of 50 items is the most that can be borrowed at one time.

 Overdue fines are charged for each day open for business by the branch from where the material was borrowed.
 Late fines are 10 cents per day for overdue items except playaway views and video games, which are $1 per day.
 Late fines are not to exceed $5.
-Bounced checks will incur a charge of $10 per item This fee cannot be waived.
+Bounced checks will incur a charge of $10 per item.
+This fee cannot be waived.